oksaumya/oksaumya/README.md

 ## 💫 About Me

-I'm a passionate frontend developer and UI/UX designer currently pursuing a **B.Tech in Computer Science and Artificial Intelligence** at **Newton School of Technology**.
+I'm a passionate Frontend developer and UI/UX designer currently pursuing a **B.Tech in Computer Science and Artificial Intelligence** at **Newton School of Technology**.
 I blend technical expertise with creative design to build immersive digital experiences that are both beautiful and functional.

 ```javascript
 const saumya = {